A careful consideration of Deuteronomy, chapter 22, reveals a number of commands that are strange to the modern mind.

 Professor Earl Kalland also thinks there may be a warning here against the sort of dress that accommodates homosexual activity (173).

-One must remember, however, that in biblical times, clothing for males and females was different only in styles and details, not in kind.
+We should recall, however, that in biblical times, clothing for males and females was different only in styles and details, not in kind.
 Men did not wear trousers and women did not adorn themselves with skirts and blouses.

 While it undoubtedly is true that God wants some sexual distinction apparent in men’s and women’s garments, it is not legitimate to say that all women’s pants are wrong or, for that matter, that Scottish kilts are sinful for the men of that culture.